10 Types of Countertops You Should Consider for Your Next Kitchen or Bathroom Remodel

 Another issue with marble is that it’s porous, so temporary spills easily become permanent stains.
-This means those accidental red wine and lemon juice splashes need to be cleaned up fast.
-But luckily, technology is improving to make marble a little more durable.
+This means those accidental red wine and lemon juice splashes need to be cleaned up fast and you'll want to clean the surface regularly.
+Luckily, technology is improving to make marble a little more durable.
 “New sealants are making this notoriously-risky countertop less worrisome for messy chefs,” Chiaramonte says.

 One unique aspect of marble is that it maintains a naturally low temperature, making it ideal for people who enjoy baking.
 Marble is a great surface to roll out and shape dough.

 This type of countertop can also be more affordable than you would assume.
 While marble looks upscale and sophisticated, some kinds of marble, such as Carrara, can be budget-friendly.

 Do you have a large family, cook a lot of meals or just want to make sure you invest in an all-around durable countertop that’s built to last?
 Then quartz could be the best choice for you.
 You might be surprised to learn that quartz countertops aren’t made of 100 percent quartz but rather they are a composite stone engineered from natural quartz combined with a resin binder.
 This stone is also non-porous, incredibly hard, and never needs to be re-sealed.

 According to Chiaramonte, it’s a smart investment.
 “We are seeing an increasing number of quartz countertops being coveted by buyers and sellers alike,” she says.